About

 You can weigh/measure, or eyeball it and use a reasonable estimate:

-Example: 16 oz Lavender FO looks half full → enter 8 oz.
-Another tip!
-We weigh the whole container when it arrives into inventory.
-Knowing what the contents are supposted to weigh, subtract that from the total weight and track from that point.
-Mark it on the container for helpful guidance and you can rewigh the whole container at any time!
+Example: 16 oz Lavender FO looks half full β enter 8 oz.
+Another tip β weigh the whole container when it arrives, subtract the tare, and track from that point.
+Mark it on the container for quick reference and you can reweigh at any time!

 Not necessarily.
 You don't need to enter every minor one-off item if it doesn't affect production, reordering, or quality.